luxluth/pygame-hotreload/README.md

 # loop-end-hotreload
 ```
 This is where the module will look for the game loop.
+On changes within these comments the screen surface is updated.

 ## Example

 ### game.py

 ```python
 # game.py